gferrsilva/RioSalitre/README.md

 # K-Means and Model-Based Clustering in pXRF data

-This code is part of the preprint "Comparison of K-Means and Model-Based Clustering methods for drill core pseudo-log generation based on X-Ray Fluorescence Data" written by researchers of the Directory of Geology and Mineral Resources from the [Geological Survey of Brazil – CPRM](https://www.cprm.gov.br/en/).
+This code is part of the preprint "Model-Based Clustering for unsupervised drill core pseudo-log generation and comparison with K-Means in raw and filtered data" written by researchers of the Directory of Geology and Mineral Resources from the [Geological Survey of Brazil – CPRM](https://www.cprm.gov.br/en/).

 It was developed in R Language, using the RStudio Enviroment with [Tidyverse set of packages](https://www.tidyverse.org/) and statiscal packages [Corrplot](https://www.rdocumentation.org/packages/corrplot/versions/0.84) and [Factoextra](https://www.rdocumentation.org/packages/factoextra/versions/1.0.3) por quantitative analysis.